tlensk/PhageScreen/README.md

-Accepts command line arguments: minimum length for a match followed by the names of two multifasta files followed by prefix for two output files (or stdout) followed by optional arguments (not abbreviatable).
+Accepts command line arguments: minimum length for a match followed by the names of two multifasta files followed by prefix for two output files (or stdout) followed by optional arguments (not abbreviatable):

 `python3    DrawDots.py    40    Test_10viruses.fasta    Test_7prokaryotes.fasta     Test`